 8. Do not give an addict more drugs if he has withdrawal pains.

 Agree once again.
 We need to structurally change things to get to saner leverage than what was practised 1-2 years back.
-Regulations should be simple and principles-based, minimizing chance for regulatory arbitrage.
+Regulations should be simple and principles-based, minimizing fire watch new york for regulatory arbitrage.
 Remember that the purpose of creation of most “complex derivatives” in the last 25 years is regulatory arbitrage.

 9. Citizens should not depend on financial assets or fallible “expert” advice for their retirement.